jparras/drl_classes/README.md

 A second option is to go to Colab, and in the Open options, select Github and add this repository.

+And finally, you can also download the code and execute it in your own machine, by installing all required dependencies.

 # More websites

 If you are interested in DRL and want to keep on learning, it might be worthy checking the following resources: